lfmunoz/documents/books/SoftwareEngineering/Concurrency.md

 # Concurrency

-Does a computer execute the program you wrote?
-No, that would be too slow, you didn't mean to do that, so the compiler or processor or cache system will re-write it for you.
+The most important thing to understand is that a computer does NOT execute the program you wrote.
+That would be too slow, you didn't mean to do that, so the compiler or processor or cache system will re-write it for you.

 **Important:** Re-ordering can happen for many reasons (compiler, caching system, CPU pre-fetch) but it doesn't matter, the end effect is re-ordering.